-If you have an urgent problem, we will fit you in on the same day, but you may have to wait or be seen by another Doctor.
+If you have an urgent problem, we will consult you in on the same day, but you may have to wait or be seen by another Doctor.
 Patients can see their usual Doctor generally within 5 working days, unless that Doctor is away from the Practice.

 The receptionists will have daily knowledge of what appointments are available.
 They will ask you about your problem in order to give you the most appropriate appointment.
-Please note that each appointment with the Doctor is for 10 minutes and each person attending the surgery will need a separate appointment to avoid delays to other patients.
+Please note that each appointment with the Doctor is for 10 or 15 minutes and each person attending the surgery will need a separate appointment to avoid delays to other patients.
 Double appointments (for 20 minutes) are available if required, please ask the receptionist.

 Appointment availability will be regularly reviewed by the Reception Manager and/or the Practice Manager.
 If you have any comments, concerns or complaints about our appointment system, please contact them at the surgery.